AdrienPlacais/LightWin/README.md

 # LightWin

 LightWin is a tool to automatically find compensation settings for cavity failures in linacs.

-## Important notice

-You are on a development branch, which is highly experimental.
-In particular, `CyEnvelope1D` and `Envelope3D` solvers will not work.
-However, `FIELD_MAP 7700` are supported (motion integrated on the axis).

 ## Installation

-The full installation instructions are detailed [here](https://lightwin.readthedocs.io/en/latest/manual/installation.html).
+The full installation instructions are detailed [in the documentation](https://lightwin.readthedocs.io/en/latest/manual/installation.html).

 The steps are straightforward and can be summarized as follows:

+### Users

 1. Create a dedicated Python environment.
 2. Run `pip install lightwin`

-If you want to edit the source code:
+### Developers

+1. Clone the repository: `git clone git@github.com:AdrienPlacais/LightWin.git`

 > [!WARNING]
-> If you `Download ZIP` this repository (which can happen if you don't have access to `git`), installation will fail at step #3.
+> If you `Download ZIP` this repository (which can happen if you don't have
+> access to `git`), installation will fail at step #3.
 > [A workaround](https://lightwin.readthedocs.io/en/latest/manual/troubles/setuptools_error.html) is proposed in the documentation.

 2. Create a dedicated Python environment.
-3. From LightWin folder: `pip install -e .[test]` 4.
-Test that everything is working with `pytest -m "not tracewin and not implementation"`.
+3. From LightWin folder: `pip install -e .[test]`
+4. Test that everything is working with `pytest -m "not tracewin and not implementation"`.

 > [!NOTE]
 > If you are completely new to Python and these instructions are unclear, check [this tutorial](https://python-guide.readthedocs.io/en/latest/).